Introduction

 This is one of the most frequently searched dental questions in the UK, and for good reason.
 The idea of avoiding a procedure by simply taking tablets is appealing.
 However, the reality of how tooth infections work — and what antibiotics can and cannot do — is something every patient deserves to understand clearly.

 In this article, we'll explore the role antibiotics play in managing dental infections, explain why root canal treatment exists as a procedure, and help you understand when each approach may be appropriate.
+Understanding the difference could make a significant impact on your long-term oral health.

 Experiencing these symptoms?